aMoniker/Gush/README.md

 - [x] Demons cast fireballs at you

 ### Nice to have
+- [ ] Scooty Poke leaps backwards if he ends overlapping an enemy
 - [ ] save health/shields/burps between levels (except on boss - empty burps)
 - [x] Meat Cleaverang for Lizzy
 - [x] Force 1.5 aspect ratio no matter screens size